 P&G hires a lot of people and not all of them are stellar or want to be promoted every year.
 McKinsey works on an up or out policy and P&G is more of a grow-or-go model.
 So the company is arranged for everyone to be happy.
 You need to be accepting of this.
 You need to get along with everyone and work your way up.

-Exceptional people at firms like P&G and Nestle will go very far very quickly and have the same, if not better career, than at McKinsey or P&G. The mistake many candidates make is to assume that if they are struggling in their current roles in corporate, going to BCG will make them better.
+Exceptional people at firms like P&G and Nestle will go very far very quickly and have the same, if not better, career than at McKinsey or BCG.
+The mistake many candidates make is to assume that if they are struggling in their current roles in corporate, going to BCG will make them better.

 That is not going to happen.
 The companies can only channel the skill you already have.
 They cannot create it for you.